dorlugasigal/KafkaGenericProcessor.Core/README.md

 ### GenericProcessingMiddleware

 KafkaFlow middleware that orchestrates the validation, processing, and producing of messages.
+It handles:
+- Type checking of incoming messages
+- Validation using the configured validator
+- Message transformation using the processor
+- Producing the output message to the configured topic
+- Error handling and logging

 ### KafkaGenericProcessorBuilder

 Fluent API for configuring multiple processors in a clean, readable manner.
+The builder allows:
+- Adding multiple processor pipelines with different configurations
+- Configuring health checks
+- Setting up producers and consumers

+### KeyedServiceResolver

+Helper class that resolves keyed services for processors and validators.
+It bridges the gap between dependency injection and the middleware.

 ## Installation